 Language

-Language is also a difference, as French is the official language in Paris, while English is the official language in London.
-You can get by speaking English in Paris, but it helps if you at least try to say a few words en Francais!
+Language is also different, as French is the official language in Paris, while English is the official language in London.
+You can get by speaking English in Paris, but it would help if you at least tried to speak French!
+Locals appreciate even a small effort, and it can make your trip smoother.

-Overall, both London and Paris are wonderful cities with much to offer, and the best way to experience the differences between them is to visit both and see for yourself.
+Overall, London and Paris are wonderful cities with much to offer, and the best way to experience their differences is to visit both and see for yourself.

-There’s honestly SO much to do in either city that there’s really no maximum amount of time.
+There’s honestly SO much to do in either city that there’s no maximum time.

 I’d recommend at least 3-5 days in either city.
-That will give you enough time to hit up the most visited tourist attractions, learn about the city’s history, and take a few tours.
+That will give you enough time to visit the most visited tourist attractions, learn about the city’s history, and take a few tours.

 If you don’t have as many budget constraints, I’d say a week in each city would be ideal.